Rising-Stars-by-Sunshine/CS206-ECON206-Yuchen-Song-PS1/README.md

 - self-introduction

-Yuchen Song is a sophomore student majored in Computation and Design with tracks in Computer Science at DKU, who is intereted in the intersection between Computer Science and other subject.
+Yuchen Song is a sophomore student majored in Computation and Design with tracks in Computer Science at DKU, who is intereted in the intersection between Computer Science and other subjects.

 ### References